 Research suggests that your immune system is depressed for a full 5 hours after consumption of refined sugar.
 I used to wonder why I was sick all the time – eventually I figured out my diet had something to do with it!

-Eat to stabilize your blood sugar – the #1 step to balance hormones naturally
+Eating to stabilize your blood sugar is the #1 step to balancing your hormones naturally

 Wake up –